 Percentage Calculator

 Enter a percentage and a number — the result appears instantly.
 Used daily for calculating VAT on invoices, tips on restaurant bills, commission on sales, and percentage shares of a budget.
-One thing worth knowing: this gives you a specific amount, not a rate or ratio — if you need to express one number as a percentage of another, that's a different calculation.
+If you need to find what X% of Y is, or work out what percentage one number is of another, those calculators handle the specific framing.
 If you know the result but not the original, the reverse percentage calculator handles that.

 When to use this calculator